United States Q&A

 Courts protect confidential communications between clients and attorneys related to the scope of the attorney’s representation so long as the communication was not made in furtherance of an on-going or future criminal or fraudulent act.
 Further, any materials prepared in anticipation of litigation are protected from discovery under the Work-Product Doctrine.
 Federal and state courts recognise various other privileges, including a doctor–patient privilege, a marital privilege and a religious adviser–advisee privilege.

 Evidence may be presented in either party’s case-in-chief through witness testimony and documents.
-The admission of all types of evidence is governed by the Federal Rules of Evidence at the federal level, and by states' rules of evidence and/or common law rules of evidence at the state level.
+The admission of all types of evidence is governed by the Federal Rules of Evidence at the federal level, and by states’ rules of evidence, common law rules of evidence or both at the state level.

 Experts are regularly used in private antitrust litigation.
 The most common types of experts in antitrust cases are economists who testify about various issues, such as market definition and the extent of antitrust injury.
-Individual parties have discretion to select their expert witnesses, although experts presenting evidence at trial are subject to qualification and methodology requirements laid out in the Federal Rules of Evidence and case law and disclosure requirements under the Federal Rules of Civil Procedure.
+Individual parties have discretion to select their expert witnesses, although experts presenting evidence at trial are subject to qualification and methodology requirements laid out in the Federal Rules of Evidence, and case law and disclosure requirements under the Federal Rules of Civil Procedure.
 Judges may also appoint experts.

-To prevail, private claimants must prove: (i) the defendant violated the antitrust laws; (ii) the plaintiff suffered economic injury (see question 36 for information on quantification of injury); (iii) defendant’s violation of the antitrust laws caused plaintiff’s injury; and (iv) the defendant’s violation was a material and substantial cause of the plaintiff’s injury.
+To prevail, private claimants must prove that: the defendant violated the antitrust laws; the plaintiff suffered economic injury (see question 36 for information on quantification of injury); the defendant’s violation of the antitrust laws caused plaintiff’s injury; and the defendant’s violation was a material and substantial cause of the plaintiff’s injury.
 Plaintiffs must prove these facts through a preponderance of the evidence, meaning that it is more likely than not that the facts are true.
-In addition, plaintiffs meet the “antitrust injury” requirement by showing that the injury was “of the type the antitrust laws were intended to prevent and flows from that which makes defendants’ acts unlawful”.
+In addition, plaintiffs meet the ‘antitrust injury’ requirement by showing that the injury was ‘of the type the antitrust laws were intended to prevent and flows from that which makes defendants’ acts unlawful’.

 Two of the more commonly used defences unique to private antitrust litigation are the Noerr-Pennington defence and state action immunity.
 Generally, the defendant bears the burden of proving these defences.